pallavi-vetal/MERN-event-registration-stack-hack_1.0/README.md

 By default, the generated project uses the latest version of React.

 You can refer [to the React documentation](https://reactjs.org/docs/react-dom.html#browser-support) for more information about supported browsers.

+## Additional Features
+Following are the additional features in this web app:
+- Jwt and Passport based authentication strategy.
+- Basic feedback submission
+- Image upload using mongoDb GridFs.
+- Email service when user registers for an event, a confirmation mail is sent on the registered email address with registration details.